Our History

 For nearly four decades, Access Living has impacted the lives of thousands with disabilities

 In 1980, Access Living brought the independent living movement to Illinois when our organization was founded as part of the Rehabilitation Institute of Chicago (RIC) – now the Shirley Ryan AbilityLab.
 We remained a department within the RIC until 1987 when we became an independent nonprofit.
-With early support from the RIC, we took on the challenge of removing the obstacles that stood in the way of full equality for people with disabilities in Chicago.
+With early support from the RIC, we took on the challenge of removing the obstacles that stood in the way of people with disabilities in Chicago.

 By the mid-1980’s, Access Living was a vocal advocate at the forefront of local and national change.
 Our staff played key roles in many disability-related improvements that took place in Chicago and across the country.